 Peter Hayes is a ceramic artist who has worked closely with artistic and indigenous communities all over the world.
-From his travels in Africa, Australia, Japan, India and Nepal, he has engaged with the ancient practices of these cultures, and has incorporated them into his own work.
+From his travels in Africa, Australia, Japan, India and Nepal, he has engaged with the ancient practices of these cultures, and has incorporated them into his own ceramic art – including ceramic wall art, ceramic feature walls, and free standing sculptures.

-In a two-part interview, we learn more about how ancient practices have inspired Hayes' work and use of materials.
-In this part, Artelier discusses his early career in Africa, and how he came to use Raku and other Japanese traditions and firing techniques.
+In a two-part interview, we learn more about how ancient practices have inspired Hayes' ceramic art and use of materials.
+In this part, Artelier discusses his early career in Africa, and how he came to use Raku and other Japanese traditions and ceramic firing techniques.

 In your early career in Africa, the Commonwealth commissioned you to open a pottery studio and engage more widely with local artist communities.
 How did you embark on this, and how did the journey evolve?